giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 Derived sectional properties-such as area, centroid coordinates, second moments of area, product of inertia, axial stiffness, and bending stiffness-are not interpolated between values stored at `S0` and `S1`.
 They are computed from the geometry and material state resolved at each requested coordinate `z`.

-### 2.5 Prescribed degradation laws
+### 2.5 Prescribed degradation laws (overrides default variation)

-The model requires a degradation profile with a prescribed variation of the elastic modulus along `z`.
+A `weight_law` defines the longitudinal variation of the `weight` associated with a specific component of the model.

+This variation may be represented in different ways.
+In the degraded-pole example, the selected formulation applies a position-dependent reduction factor to the polygon weight defined at `S0`.
+Because `weight` represents the elastic modulus **E** in this model, the law describes the longitudinal variation of **E**.

-These profiles are defined by `weight_laws` and by lookup files stored in the [`laws`](https://github.com/giovanniboscu/continuous-section-field/tree/main/actions-examples/degraded_pole/laws) directory.
+The prescribed laws are defined under `weight_laws`, while the lookup data are stored in the [`laws`](https://github.com/giovanniboscu/continuous-section-field/tree/main/actions-examples/degraded_pole/laws) directory.

-When a `weight_law` is assigned to a polygon, it supersedes the basic variation obtained from the values stored in `S0` and `S1`.
+When a `weight_law` is assigned to a component, it overrides the default variation derived from the weights specified in `S0` and `S1`.

 A typical rule is: